HackShardGaming/HackShardGaming-Valheim/ReadMe.txt

 Patch Notes

+HsG V0.6	Date: 3/6/2021		Valheim Version: 0.147.3@0.9.3
+>>	***WARNING** We have updated BepInEx to the latest version and replaced the corelibs of the game with the most up to date version.
+I recommend REMOVING valheim from steam.
+CLEARING the entire valheim folder
+>>		and reinstall the game.
+A.K.A.
+TOTAL REINSTALL OF VALHEIM RECOMMENDED.
+>>	Removed Plugin: EquipmentAndQuickSlots (It has been replaced by Valheim Plus's latest update.
+>>	Updated Plugin: ALL AVAILABLE PLUGINS
+>>	Added Plugin: Floating Items
+>>	Installed Plugin: SlimVML

 HsG V0.5	Date: 3/2/2021		Valheim Version: 0.146.13@0.9
 >> 	Added Plugin: HoldAttack (Allows you to just hold left click and it will keep attacking/digging/mining for you)